blogosfair/Classification-layer-Initialization-in-MAML/_posts/2022-12-01-classification-layer-initialization-in-maml.md

 ---
 layout: distill
 title: Strategies for Classification Layer Initialization in Model-Agnostic Meta-Learning
-description: [Your blog's abstract - a short description of what your blog is about]
+description: [This blog post discusses different strategies for initializing the classification layers parameters before fine-tuning on a new task in Model-Agnostic Meta-Learning.]
 date: 2022-12-01
 htmlwidgets: true

 # anonymize when submitting
 authors:
   - name: Anonymous

 # do not fill this in until your post is accepted and you're publishing your camera-ready post!
 # authors: